Create a teaming interest

 - Your teaming interest appears on the opportunity's Teaming tab and on the Teaming page in your Your Interests rail under OPEN.

-- GovTribe immediately shows a generic public label — Looking for subcontractors or Looking for prime contractors — while it generates an AI-assisted name and summary in the background.
+- GovTribe saves a generic public label on your interest — Looking for subcontractors for a Prime interest, or Looking for prime contractors for a Sub interest — and immediately starts an AI-assisted public name and summary in the background.
+While that runs, your public card shows Generating public profile....
 You'll get a notification when your interest is live with its descriptive profile.

-- Other vendors with the opposite intent on the same opportunity can now send you teaming requests.
+- Other vendors with the opposite role on the same opportunity can now send you teaming requests.
 New requests appear in the Conversations panel on your interest's detail page and as Teaming notifications.

 - You can edit your interest later.
 Open it from the Your Interests rail, click Manage, then click Edit on the Your Public Profile card.
 Updating your intake answers regenerates the AI-assisted profile.